CasualYT31/ComputerWars/CWM Format Specification.md

    field (which is one byte in size) representing the waiting state of the unit.
 If `TRUE`, the unit is waiting and cannot be moved for the rest of the turn.
 If `FALSE`, the unit can be moved.
+ - In between each army's Country ID and Funds, there is a new `TeamID` field, which stores the team that the army belongs to.